saylesss88/nix-book/src/vcs/git.md

 ```

 > ❗ This is the same workflow for commiting a PR.
 After you first fork and
-> clone the repo you want to work on, you create a new feature branch and push
+> clone the repo you want to work on, you then create a new feature branch and
-> to that branch on your fork.
-This allows you to create a PR comparing your
+> push to that branch on your fork.
+This allows you to create a PR comparing
-> changes to their existing configuration.
+> your changes to their existing configuration.

 At this point our graph would look similar to the following: